RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 4. Win Bot
 	1. Cost 40
 	2. +1 Win point
+5. + 3-10 more

+Minor Boost Tiles:
+1. Score calculation: Earns +X credits if placed at the edge of the grid
+2. Score Calculation: Earns +X credits/energy if placed next to a danger tile
+3. +2-5 more

 Danger Mitigation Tiles
 Helps mitigate against danger, either reducing danger of the tiles, or increasing the danger cap